- Written by Dr.Mehmet Demircioglu

 The idea that a patient should stop minoxidil for nine months or one year before surgery just to reveal the truth can be too aggressive.
 In some patients, that can create a shed, reduce coverage, and increase anxiety without improving the surgical plan.

 Minoxidil supported hair is still real hair.
-The important issue is whether the patient understands that the benefit usually depends on continued use.
+The important issue is whether the patient understands that the benefit often depends on continued use.
 If a patient stops, some of the hair that was being supported may gradually weaken again.

-This is where minoxidil becomes part of the conversation, but not the whole conversation.
+At this point, minoxidil becomes part of the conversation, but not the whole conversation.
 It may help the background hair and improve the appearance of thinning areas.
 But it does not replace proper diagnosis or a careful surgical design.

 When should I stop topical minoxidil before surgery?